goat-community/goat/README.md

 ## Setup GOAT

 For the developed Vagrant and Docker are used.
+It is recommended to use Git for fetching the project and if you are on Windows Git Bash is also a nice alternative to the windows command prompt.
-In order to start and customize GOAT for your study area you have to follow these steps:
+In order to start and customize GOAT for your study area, you have to follow these steps:

 #### 1. Get a copy of GOAT